 We are a leading cell analysis solutions company advancing the next generation of cell analysis tools by leveraging novel technical approaches.
 Our goal is to become the premier cell analysis company through continued innovation that facilitates scientific advances in biomedical research and clinical applications.
 We believe our core instruments, the Aurora and Northern Lights systems, are the first full spectrum flow cytometers able to deliver high-resolution, high-content and high-sensitivity cell analysis by utilizing the full spectrum of fluorescence signatures from multiple lasers to distinguish fluorescent tags on single cells ("Full Spectrum Profiling" or "FSP").
 Our novel approach harnesses the power of information within the entire spectrum of a fluorescent signal to achieve a higher level of multiplexing with exquisite sensitivity.
 Our patented FSP technology optimizes sensitivity and accuracy through its novel optical and electronic designs that utilize an innovative method of light detection and distribution.
 Our FSP platform includes instruments, reagents, software and services to provide a comprehensive and integrated suite of solutions for our customers.
 Since our first U.S. commercial launch in mid-2017 through March 31, 2021, we have sold and deployed over 750 instruments-primarily comprised of our Aurora and Northern Lights systems-to over 620 customers around the world, including the largest pharmaceutical companies, over 125 biopharma companies, leading academic research centers, and clinical research organizations ("CROs").
-In addition to our core instruments, we plan to commercially ship the Aurora cell sorter ("Aurora CS"), which uses our FSP technology to further broaden our potential applications across cell analysis, in June 2021.
+In June 2021, we began shipping the Aurora cell sorter ("Aurora CS"), which uses our FSP technology to further broaden our potential applications across cell analysis.